LiliaFramework/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Checks if the player has any of the specified flags.
+Checks if the player has any of the specified character flags.

 **Parameters**